Armin von Bogdandy: Research

-The main focus of his research are the current changes in the structure of Public Law which is divided into three areas at his department at the Max Planck Institute for Comparative Public Law and International Law: The European judicial area, the concept of International Public Authority and the Ius Constitutionale en América Latina (ICCAL).
+The main focus of his research are the current changes in the structure of Public Law which is divided into three areas at his department at the Max Planck Institute for Comparative Public Law and International Law: The Law of European Society, the concept of International Public Authority and the Ius Constitutionale en América Latina (ICCAL).

-His research regarding the European judicial area concerns European law in a broad sense, including the law of the European Union as well as regional instruments of Public International Law such as the European Convention on Human Rights.
-His research object is the observation of the process of European unification from a legal perspective by enabling a specific European method of Comparative Law.
+His research regarding the Law of European Society concerns European law in a broad sense, including the law of the European Union as well as regional instruments of Public International Law such as the European Convention on Human Rights.
+His research object is the observation of the process of European unification from a legal perspective by enabling a specific European method of Comparative Law as well as the legal understanding of the emergence and democratization of European society.

 In the field of International Public Authority he is studying the increasing power of international institutions which are acting in public interest, but whose legitimacy might be questionable.
 He is developing a theory of International Public Law which can be seen as advancement of the field of Public International Law governing the exercise of international public Power.

 The ICCAL-project pursues a regional approach to transformative constitutionally in Latin America.
 It is based on the concrete experience of untenable conditions of systemic character.
 Object of this work is the political and social change caused by a concerted strengthening of Human Rights, Democracy and the Rule of Law.